bessey/bt-elixir/README.md

 - Save downloaded blocks to disk
 - Dropped / timeout connection recovery
 - Get working as a script
+- Rearchitect focussing on one piece per peer

 ## To Do

-- Rearchitect focussing on one piece per peer
+- Move peer assignment from pull to push
 - Store pieces in ETS / DETS / Mnesia
 - Listen for incoming connections
 - Send bitfield message on connection